Buying an RV in Alberta

 Different dealerships carry different brands and models of RVs and they may offer different incentives.
 It’s a good idea to check a few different dealerships out especially if you’re not certain which RV you want.

 For a list of dealerships in Alberta visit this link.

 If you’re looking for a used RV lots of people advertise theirs on Kijiji and various Facebook groups.
 This is usually a more budget-friendly option but ensure you know what you’re looking for when it comes to checking for damage.
 It’s not a bad idea to require a vehicle inspection report for motorhomes or an RV technician as a condition of the sale.

 Always do your research on the brand model and seller.
 Don’t be afraid to walk away if a seller makes you feel uncomfortable or is showing you units above your price range or not what you want.
 Trust your gut – there are always other RVs out there.
 Stick to your requirements and budget and walk away if they’re not met.

-The busy time for buying an RV is in the spring before camping season.
+The busy time for buying an RV is in the spring before the camping season.
 Buying during the off-season or at the RV shows is a great way to get the most bang for your buck.

 Get any service promises in writing.
-It’s also a great idea to ask to be shown how to hitch up as well as how to perform the basic functions on the RV.
+It’s also a great idea to ask to be shown how to hitch up as well as how to perform the basic functions of the RV.
 Ask about particular maintenance requirements too!